Bring On Spring with These Four Fresh Bomber Jackets

 Canada Goose

 For a style you can wear through the last of winter’s nor’easters and wet weather, look to the outerwear experts at Canada Goose.
-The Bromley bomber ($850) is equipped with the brand’s Arctic Tech fabric and a detachable shearling collar, which will keep you as warm as your go-to winter coat until spring finally settles in for good.
-Its leather accents and artfully angled pockets mean the piece can style easily with your weekend looks as well as layered over business-casual outfits to keep you warm as you run between meetings.
+The Faber bomber ($395) is equipped with the brand’s water-resistant and windproof Dura-Force fabric, which will keep you as warm as your go-to winter coat until spring finally settles in for good.
+Its aviation-inspired accents and artfully angled pockets mean the piece can style easily with your weekend looks as well as layered over business-casual outfits to keep you warm as you run between meetings.

 Borrowing its oversized proportions from 1980s and ’90s streetwear silhouettes, this bomber style ($1,990) from Burberry is sure to quickly become a favorite in your spring and summer wardrobe thanks to its waterproof fabrication and lightweight feel.
 Wear it with the classic khaki side showing on days when you’re feeling more low-key.
 To make more of a statement, flip the jacket inside out to reveal Burberry’s iconic tan, black, white, and red check—updated here with a playful rainbow stripe, a signature detail of designer Christopher Bailey’s landmark final collection for the brand.